 Through our enriched curriculum we seek to develop in each child a love of learning that ignites their senses and expands their curiosity leading them to become life-long-learners and achieve their full potential in all things.

 Our mission is that each child will grow to be secure in their own ability and sense of place within the world; confident to live just and moral lives in harmony regardless of culture or belief.

-Welcome back for our new academic year 2019-2020!
-We have embarked on our exciting Mission topic for the Autumn Term!
-Everyone, including parents, grandparents and other relatives, your mission this term is to check out each class page to see what missions the children have been challenged to!
+What a fabulous start to the academic year 2019-2020!
+We embarked on our exciting Mission topic so everyone, including parents, grandparents and other relatives, your mission this term is to check out each class page to see what missions the children have been challenged to!